gastongouron/encore/README.md

 If you want to change the ports locally, change both ```.foreman``` and ```./client/package.json``` to the same port.

+### A Note GraphQL

+In development mode, the api will serve a special route `localhost:3001/graphiql` to allow you interract with graphiql visual playground.

 ## Comments

 1. This app uses some bits that are not necessary for `react-devise` to function: